The Difference Between Faith and Trust

 Faith and trust are often used interchangeably, as though they’re one and the same.

 They are not one and the same.
-In fact, FAITH and TRUST are two entirely different things.
-One may even argue convincingly, faith and trust are contradictory.
+In fact, FAITH and TRUST are very different things.
+One may even argue, convincingly I assert, that faith and trust are contradictory.

 To further extend this point and the distinction between faith and trust, consider a common everyday experience:

 Imagine walking down a city street.
 At one point, you step onto a well-marked crosswalk.
 In doing so, you unwittingly place enormous trust in other people.
 You trust the drivers of cars and trucks, presumably complete strangers to you to behave safely.
 They are expected to obey the traffic laws.
 You trust these drivers will be skilled and sober enough to observe you walking in the middle of the street and will come to a stop, thus allowing you to pass safely.

 Based on volumes of evidence — including traffic fatalities that happen frequently in crosswalks, railroad crossings, and the like — placing this trust may be ill-advised.
 After all, you know nothing about these drivers.
 They could be drunk or distracted or sending texts and quite possibly not see you.
 Should that misfortune happen, the end result could be a serious injury, or perhaps even death.
 Nonetheless, we all step out into crosswalks anyway, usually without even thinking about the risk we are taking.
 This is because trust is a fundamental provision of daily life and living.
 We have no choice but to trust other people.

 Now in another scenario, let’s suppose this happens: